PedroAyala120/Data_Analytics_Portfolio/Case Study.md

 In this case study, we will perform data analytics on the "Shop Customer Data" dataset to gain valuable insights into customer behavior and demographics.
 The dataset contains information about shop customers, including their gender, age, annual income, spending score, profession, work experience, and family size.
 We will follow a structured approach to meet the business objectives.

-The analysis seeks to uncover patterns, insights, and trends that can aid the shop's owner better understanding their customers.
+The analysis seeks to uncover patterns, insights, and trends that can aid the shop's owner in better understanding their customers.

 ## 2. Business Objectives